Stadiums quiet but college football, shows of unity go on

 “Next time I looked up into the stands is when it was halftime and I saw those cardboard things in the end zone,” he said.

-AP Sports Writers Aaron Beard and Hank Kurz Jr., AP College Football Writer Ralph D. Russo and AP freelance writer Andrew Logue contributed to this report.
+AP Sports Writers Aaron Beard and John Raby, AP College Football Writer Ralph D. Russo and AP freelance writers Anthony Anderson and Andrew Logue contributed to this report.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25